rust-tutorials/learn-opengl/book-src/introduction.md

 lessons out so that you can see the working code and the kinda explaining in text what's going on after the fact.

+* **Current Goal:** The current goal is to get example program for the "basics" lessons from LearnOpenGL.com into Rust versions, along with lesson explanation text for all example programs.
+At that point, development will probably take a break, but readers will have seen enough so that they can begin adapting other OpenGL books and blogs to continue their education on their own.

 Please [file an issue in the
 repo](https://github.com/rust-tutorials/learn-opengl/issues) if there's
 something you don't get and I'll try to improve that part of the book.